-- The Albert Ellis Institute used to have a large collection of materials including audio tapes, CDs, books, pamphlets, and copies of journal articles that are no longer offered.
-Perhaps new demand for these products will lead to their becoming available again.
+- The Albert Ellis Institute used to have a large collection of materials, including audiotapes, CDs, books, pamphlets, and copies of journal articles that are no longer offered.
+Perhaps a new demand for these products will lead to their becoming available again.

-- I suspect the Institute still has them and would be willing to sell them if you contact the Institute in NYC.
+- I suspect the Institute still has them and would be willing to sell them if you contacted the Institute in NYC.

 Albert Ellis Institute